go-leap/dev/lex/readme.md

 }
 ```

-TokenUint holds an `uint64` that was scanned from a literal exceeding the
+TokenUint holds an `uint64` that was scanned from an integral literal.
-maximum-possible `int64`.

 #### func (*TokenUint) String